Nantlle Valley History

 Nebo Mast

-Nebo Mast stands 1,000 feet tallNebo Mast (Arfon Transmitter) was erected in the 1960s to provide ITV service in Llyn, Eifionydd and coastal Ardudwy.
-In order to receive the signal sent from Preseli Mast in Pembrokeshire, and to broadcast over the mountains, it was necessary to have a mast 304 metres high (1,000 feet) set upon a mountain top 297 metres (971 feet) above sea level.
+Nebo Mast stands over 1,000 feet tallNebo Mast (Arfon Transmitter) was erected in 1963 to provide ITV service in Llŷn, Eifionydd and coastal Ardudwy.
+In order to receive the signal sent from Preseli Mast in Pembrokeshire, and to broadcast over the mountains, it was necessary to have a mast 309 metres high (1,012 feet) set upon a hilltop 297 metres (971 feet) above sea level.

-Details of the new Digital service are available at www.digitaltelevision.gov.uk External link: Opens in a new window.
+Full details of the new Digital service may be found at www.digitaltelevision.gov.uk External link: Opens in a new window.

 Valid HyperText Markup Language (HTML) 4.01 Transitional Level A compliance with the W3C's WCAC 1.0 Valid Cascading Style Sheets (CSS)